Mikhail Suslin

-Mikhail Yakovlevich Suslin (Михаи́л Я́ковлевич Су́слин; November 15, 1894 - 21 October 1919, Krasavka) (sometimes transliterated Souslin) was a Russian mathematician who made major contributions to the fields of general topology and descriptive set theory.
+Mikhail Yakovlevich Suslin (sometimes transliterated Souslin; Михаи́л Я́ковлевич Су́слин; November 15, 1894 - 21 October 1919, Krasavka) was a Russian mathematician who made major contributions to the fields of general topology and descriptive set theory.

 Biography

 Mikhail Suslin was born on November 15, 1894, in the village of Krasavka, the only child of poor peasants Yakov Gavrilovich and Matrena Vasil'evna Suslin.
 From a young age, Suslin showed a keen interest in mathematics and was encouraged to continue his education by his primary school teacher, Vera Andreevna Teplogorskaya-Smirnova.
 From 1905 to 1913 he attended Balashov boys' grammar school.

 In 1913, Suslin enrolled at the Imperial Moscow University and studied under the tutelage of Nikolai Luzin.
 He graduated with a degree in mathematics in 1917 and immediately began working at the Ivanovo-Voznesensk Polytechnic Institute.

 Suslin died of typhus in the 1919 Moscow epidemic following the Russian Civil War, at the age of 24.